This is the Best Instant Pot Minestrone Soup! It’s made with a tomato-based broth that gets extra flavour from a parmesan cheese rind.

-- Yellow onion – If you’re in a pinch, red onions, sweet onions or scallions.
+- Yellow onion – if you’re in a pinch, use red onions, sweet onions or scallions.

 - Garlic – I suggest fresh grated or minced garlic but jarred minced garlic can be used as well.

-- Green beans – As mentioned above, you can leave green beans out entirely or replace with a vegetable of choice.
+- Green beans – leave the green beans out entirely or replace with another vegetable of your choice.

-- Kidney beans – Kidney beans add substance and protein to the minestrone.
-For the same effect, use red beans, chickpeas, black beans, or pinto beans in the recipe.
+- Kidney beans – kidney beans add substance and protein to the minestrone.
+For the same effect, use red beans, chickpeas, black beans or pinto beans instead.

-- Diced tomatoes – Crushed tomatoes canned or freshly crushed tomatoes is a great replacement.
+- Diced tomatoes – crushed tomatoes canned or freshly crushed tomatoes are both great replacements.

-- Vegetable broth – If you’re not a vegetarian, using chicken broth or make your own broth from bouillon cubes.
+- Vegetable broth – if you’re not a vegetarian, use chicken broth or make your own broth from bouillon cubes.

-- Baby spinach – As mentioned above, you can leave the spinach out or replace it another leafy green of your choice.
+- Baby spinach – leave out the spinach or use another dark leafy green like kale.